Ynot-Workshop/y_core/README.md

 ⚠️We advise not modifying the core outside of the config files⚠️

-If you feel something is missing or want to suggest additional functionality that can be added to qbx_core, bring it up on the official [Qbox Discord](https://discord.gg/qbox)!
+If you feel something is missing or want to suggest additional functionality that can be added to y_core, bring it up in an Issue!

 Thank you to everyone and their contributions (large or small!), as this wouldn't have been possible.